Motives and GoalsBy Ayelet Fishbach and Maferima Touré-Tillery

 Beyond personal characteristics, the ability to exercise self-control can fluctuate from one context to the next.
-In particular, previous exertion of self-control (e.g., choosing not to eat a donut) drains individuals of the limited physiological and psychological resources required to continue the pursuit of a goal (e.g., later in the day, again resisting a sugary treat).
+In particular, previous exertion of self-control (e.g., resisting the temptation to splurge on a new computer) drains individuals of the limited physiological and psychological resources required to continue the pursuit of a goal (e.g., later in the day, resisting another tempting purchase).
 Ego-depletion refers to this exhaustion of resources from resisting a temptation.
 That is, just like bicycling for two hours would exhaust someone before a basketball game, exerting self-control reduces individuals’ capacity to exert more self-control in a consequent task—whether that task is in the same domain (e.g., resisting a donut and then continuing to eat healthy) or a different one (e.g., resisting a donut and then continuing to be financially responsible; Baumeister, Bratslavsky, Muraven, & Tice, 1998; Vohs & Heatherton, 2000).
 For example, in a study by Baumeister et al. (1998), research participants who forced themselves to eat radishes instead of tempting chocolates were subsequently less persistent (i.e., gave up sooner) at attempting an unsolvable puzzle task compared to the participants who had not exerted self-control to resist the chocolates.

 A Prerequisite to Self-Control: Identification

 Although factors such as resources and personal characteristics contribute to the successful exercise of self-control, identifying the self-control conflict inherent to a particular situation is an important—and often overlooked—prerequisite.
 For example, if you have a long-term goal of getting better sleep but don’t perceive that staying up late on a Friday night is inconsistent with this goal, you won’t have a self-control conflict.
 The successful pursuit of a goal in the face of temptation requires that individuals first identify they are having impulses that need to be controlled.
-However, individuals often fail to identify self-control conflicts because many everyday temptations seem to have very minimal negative consequences: one bowl of ice cream is unlikely to destroy a person’s health, but what about 200 bowls of ice cream over the course of a few months?
+However, individuals often fail to identify self-control conflicts because many everyday temptations seem to have very minimal negative consequences: one frivolous purchase is unlikely to destroy a person’s college savings, but what about 200 frivolous purchases over the course of a few months?

 People are more likely to identify a self-control conflict, and exercise self-control, when they think of a choice as part of a broader pattern of repeated behavior rather than as an isolated choice.
-For example, rather than seeing one bowl of ice cream as an isolated behavioral decision, the person should try to recognize that this “one bowl of ice cream” is actually part of a nightly routine.
+For example, rather than viewing one’s lateness to class as an isolated behavioral decision, the person should try to recognize that this may actually be part of an on-going habit of lying in bed and scrolling on one’s phone before class.
 Indeed, when considering broader decision patterns, consistent temptations become more problematic for long-term interests (Rachlin, 2000; Read, Loewenstein, & Kalyanaraman, 1999).
 Moreover, conflict identification is more likely if people see their current choices as similar to their future choices.

 Self-Control Processes: Counteracting Temptation

 The protection of a valued goal involves several cognitive and behavioral strategies ultimately aimed at “counteracting” the pull of temptations and pushing oneself toward goal-related alternatives (Fishbach & Trope, 2007).
 One such cognitive process involves decreasing the value of temptations and increasing the value of goal-consistent objects or actions.
-For example, health-conscious individuals might tell themselves a sugary treat is less appealing than a piece of fruit in order to direct their choice toward the latter.
-Other behavioral strategies include a precommitment to pursue goals and forgo temptation (e.g., leaving one’s credit card at home before going to the mall), establishing rewards for goals and penalties for temptations, or physically approaching goals and distancing oneself from temptations (e.g., pushing away a dessert plate).
+For example, person who prizes academic performance might tell themselves that seeing checking Tik Tok is less appealing than learning about the way that the economy works.
+Other behavioral strategies include a precommitment to pursue goals and forgo temptation (e.g., leaving one’s credit card at home before going to the mall), establishing rewards for goals and penalties for temptations, or physically approaching goals and distancing oneself from temptations (e.g., not downloading time-wasting games onto one’s phone).
 These self-control processes can benefit individuals’ long-term interests, either consciously or without conscious awareness.
 Thus, at times, individuals automatically activate goal-related thoughts in response to temptation, and inhibit temptation-related thoughts in the presence of goal cues (Fishbach, Friedman, & Kruglanski, 2003).

 People often make New Year’s resolutions with the idea that attaining one’s goals is simple: “I just have to choose to eat healthier, right?”
 However, after going through this module and learning a social-cognitive approach to the main theories and findings on goals and motivation, we see that even the most basic decisions take place within a much larger and more complex mental framework.
-From the principles of goal priming and how goals influence perceptions, feelings, and actions, to the factors of self-regulation and self-control, we have learned the phases, orientations, and fluctuations involved in the course of everyday goal pursuit.
 Looking back on prior goal failures, it may seem impossible to achieve some of our desires.
 But, through understanding our own mental representation of our goals (i.e., the values and expectancies behind them), we can help cognitively modify our behavior to achieve our dreams.
-If you do, who knows?—maybe you will be the first person to step on Mars.

 - What is the difference between goal and motivation?